esamattis/subssh/README.markdown

 [y]: http://sovellusprojektit.it.jyu.fi/verso/
 [c]: http://cherrypy.org/

+## Requirements ##

+ - Should work with Python 2.4, 2.5 and 2.6.
+Mostly tested with 2.5.
+ - Git (for the Git app).
+ - Subversion (for the Subversion app).

 ## Installing ##

-No stable release is made yet, but you can try installing from git-repository.
+No releases are made yet, but you can try installing from git-repository.

 Since is there is only a development version available, usage of a Python [virtualenv][4] highly recommended.
 In Debian based distros it can be found from *python-virtualenv* -package.